 DS8910F Flexibility Class Rack Mounted model 993 provides a modular rack-mountable enterprise storage system within the 533x all-flash machine type family.
-The modular system can be integrated into an existing IBM Z, IBM LinuxONE, or other standard 19-inch wide rack that conforms to EIA 310D specifications.
+The modular system can be integrated into an existing IBM Z model ZR1, IBM LinuxONE Rockhopper II model LR1, or other standard 19-inch wide rack that conforms to EIA 310D specifications.
 The DS8910F allows you to take advantage of the DS8900F advanced features while limiting datacenter footprint and power infrastructure requirements.
 The modular system contains processor nodes, an I/O Enclosure, High Performance Flash Enclosures Gen2, and a Management Enclosure (which includes the HMCs, private network Ethernet Switches, and power control cards).
 The DS8910F model 993 includes 8-core processors and is scalable with up to 96 Flash Tier 0, Flash Tier 1, or Flash Tier 2 drives, up to 512 GB system memory, and up to 32 host adapter ports.